Twdiap/candelight/README.md

-Electronic schematics are on their way (for Triple Buse and Flamme only).
+Electronic schematics are on their way (for Triple Buse and Smol Flamme only).
 3D models are also on their way but need tweaking.

 I won't provide any building instructions so you can utilize your own creativity but I'll share every details, 3D model and schematics.